-In 1990, John R. Chamberlin, and Samuel Merrill III encouraged me to use their research, noted on page 63, to support a hybrid Condorcet-RCV tally (see page 30).
+In 1990, John Chamberlin, and Samuel Merrill each encouraged me to use their research, cited on page 63, to support a hybrid Condorcet-RCV tally.
+(See page 30.)
 In the 1990s, I created PoliticalSimTM and SimElectionTM.
-They compared 30 single- and multi-winner tallies and were used in a few universities (see pages 48-56).
-My sim research led to Democracy Evolves111 in 1997.
+They compared 30 single- and multi-winner tallies and were used in a few universities.
+(See pages 48-56).
+My sim research led to Democracy Evolves11 in 1997.
 Then I helped FairVote as a webmaster and librarian.
-For many years, I've advised some groups developing the use of Fair Share Voting (see pages 24, 43 and 46).
+For over ten years, I've advised groups developing the use of Fair Share Voting.
+(See pages 24, 43 and 46.)
 This booklet summarizes Accurate Democracy.com.12